intel/QAT_Engine/README.md

     as the memory slabs will be utilized less efficiently, and you cannot allocate in one thread and free in another thread.
 Running in this mode also does not support processes that fork (disabled by default).

---disable-qat_mux/--enable-qat_mux
-    Disable/Enable support for building using the Mux mode of the Intel(R) QAT Driver.
-Mux mode allows you to mix Intel(R) Communications Chipset 8900 to 8920 Series hardware and Intel(R) Communications Chipset 8925 to 8955 Series hardware within the same system using a common driver interface.
-You should only specify this option if using a mixture of hardware (disabled by default).

 --disable-qat_lenstra_protection/--enable-qat_lenstra_protection
     Disable/Enable protection against Lenstra attack (CVE-2017-5681)